 |Mature Size||12–24 in. tall, 5 in. wide|

 |Sun Exposure||Full, partial|

 |Soil pH||Slightly acidic to slightly alkaline (6.1 to 7.8)|

 |Flower Color||Pink, red, yellow, white|

-These plants are sun lovers, and you should position them so they get plenty of it.
+These plants are sun lovers, and you should position them so they get plenty of it—at least six hours each day.
 Although they can tolerate some shade in hot regions, they may not bloom as prolifically.

-The ideal soil type for your tiger flowers will be a particularly well-drained one.
+Tiger flowers require a particularly well-drained one.
 A sandy or loamy variety is perfect.
 They don't do well in standing water.

 While your tiger flowers are establishing, you'll want to keep the soil consistently moist.
 Once mature, they'll still appreciate regular watering, but they're relatively drought-tolerant plants and can cope with drier conditions.